Weddings in ancient Rome: Ideal bride and groom

 The ideal Roman groom was in many ways the opposite of the ideal bride: they were supposed to be both desirous of the wedding and sexually experienced.
 Statius, in one of his epithalamia, mocks Stella—the groom—for failing to act upon his love for Violentilla and take her as his bride, stating "Sigh no more, sweet poet, she is thine.
 The door lies open, and thou can come and go with fearless step."
 Catullus describes the groom as trembling during the wedding ("tremens"), however he also mentions that the groom listens to the ceremony with an "eager ear" ("cupida aure").
-The writings of Catullus portray the groom as more sexually violent and aggressive, utilizing the term "immineat" ("to threaten" or "to long for") to describe the groom lying in bed awaiting the bride; he further mentions that the groom's "passion" ("flamma") burns brighter than that of the bride.
+The writings of Catullus portray the groom as more sexually violent and aggressive, using the term "immineat" ("to threaten" or "to long for") to describe the groom lying in bed awaiting the bride; he further mentions that the groom's "passion" ("flamma") burns brighter than that of the bride.
 Claudian compares Honorius and his passion for his bride, Maria, to that of a sexually aroused horse, stating that Honorius was akin to "noble steed when first the smell that stirs his passions."
 Differing cultural attitudes towards the groom and the bride are reflected in the Latin language itself: brides were said to "nubere viro," or "to veil [themselves] for a man," while grooms were said to "ducere uxorem," or "to lead a wife."